-During 2017, I’ve had the opportunity to speak with hundreds of small and mid-sized business owners.
-It’s clear that most of them recognize that online marketing must be taken seriously, and that investments in online marketing can no longer be avoided.
+Over the course of a year I speak with hundreds of small and mid-sized business owners.
+Most of them now recognize that online marketing is no longer a “nice to have”, and that they must make investments in online marketing in order to grow their business.

-This shift in thinking has occurred because the buying process has changed; potential customers are increasingly going online to find and evaluate product and service providers.
+This shift in thinking is occurring because the buying process has fundamentally changed; potential customers are increasingly going online to find and evaluate product and service providers.

-Making online marketing a priority is an important first step.
-The critical next step is determining how to proceed.
-When I’m asked by business owners about the best way forward, my response is to approach it strategically; take a business-driven approach to online marketing.
+As a result, making online marketing a priority is a critical first step.
+The question then is how to proceed.
+When I’m asked by business owners about the best way forward, my response is to approach it strategically.
+Take a business-driven approach to online marketing.

 So, what exactly does this mean?